Elm Street in Mechanic Falls

 A total of 10.23 miles.

-Each fare limit cost 5 cents.
+Each fare limit was 5 cents.
 So, a through-trip, in either direction, costs a total of 20 cents.

 No. 120 during a fan trip of the Portland Trolley Electric